 Risk is defined as the volatility of pension asset returns.
-This PMT-level risk limit referenced above is defined as the volatility of the Reference Portfolio plus an additional amount of active risk.
+The PMT-level risk limit referenced in the previous section is defined as the volatility of the Reference Portfolio plus an additional amount of active risk.
 Active risk is defined as the volatility of the actual portfolio minus the volatility of the Reference Portfolio.
-It is managed within a "traffic light" risk framework as outlined in the table below.
-The Normal range of Active Risk is -50 bps (i.e. -0.5%) to 100 bps, but it is allowed to go as high as 125 bps for up to 6 months.
-Immediate action is required to reduce Active Risk if it exceeds 125 bps.
+It is managed within a "traffic light" risk framework as outlined in the table below1.
+The Normal range of Active Risk is -50 bps (i.e. -0.5%) to 150 bps, but it is allowed to go as high as 175 bps for up to 6 months.
+Immediate action is required to reduce Active Risk if it exceeds 175 bps.
 In addition, if Active Risk is below -50 bps, a discussion is required to occur between UTAM and the University.